If you have a smart phone, please download and use the Self Evident app. It's free, simple and really useful. You won't regret it.

 - If you took a photo with your camera or phone at the time, mention this.

-It’s helpful to keep a note of the names of the officers you deal with and it’s polite to let them know you are doing this.
+If you're not using the Self Evident app - which records the officers initially handling your case - it’s helpful to keep a note of the names of the officers you deal with and it’s polite to let them know you are doing this.

 When you speak to the investigating officer, tell them what you saw or heard and whether you have made your own record.
 They will decide whether to ask you to make a formal statement.
 Even where the attack has been reported and the police are dealing with it efficiently, in many cases and for many reasons the police may not need to take a formal statement from every witness.
 If that does happen to you, please don't be put off.
 If you don't understand why, ask them.
 And anyway from the rest of us, thank you for contacting them and showing willing - you will be making a difference.